-Summer days might be waning but there’s still plenty of time to enjoy that warmer weather!
-And there’s nothing more relaxing than gliding across a mountain lake on a paddleboard under a bluebird Colorado sky.
+There’s nothing more relaxing than gliding across a mountain lake on a paddleboard under a bluebird summer sky.
 This form of nature therapy is a wonderful way to reset and to squeeze in a low-impact cross-training workout.

-Here’s where to paddleboard in Breckenridge, Vail, Winter Park and Denver this summer.
+Here’s where to paddleboard in Breckenridge, Vail, Winter Park, Truckee, Steamboat and Denver this summer.

 A stone’s throw from Gravity Haus Breck in Main Street Station, Maggie Pond is a sweet flatwater in-town spot for beginners.
-Gain your sea legs on the smooth water, drink in the views of the sprawling Ten Mile mountain range and break for craft brews on the patio at Quandary Grille.
-Ready for a challenge?
-Take a SUP yoga class with Gravity Haus partner Bhava Yoga.
+Gain your sea legs on the smooth water, drink in the views of the sprawling Ten Mile mountain range and break for craft brews on a patio nearby.

 When you’re ready for a larger landscape, toss your SUP onto Lake Dillon and navigate inlets and islands at 9,000 feet.
 The spacious lake is home to loads of wildlife — look up for massive eagle nests — and sandy beaches flanked by stunning peaks on all sides.
 Both Frisco and Dillon offer full-service marinas, tiki bars and parks that make glorious summer paddling pit stops.